Remi-Gau/eCobidas/docs/23-long-term.md

-is possible to query its content using [pybids](https://github.com/bids-standard/pybids) or [bids-matlab](https://github.com/bids-standard/bids-matlab) and even write part of the method section relative to the acquisition usig the `reports module` of those pacakges (see for example
+is possible to query its content using [pybids](https://github.com/bids-standard/pybids) or [bids-matlab](https://github.com/bids-standard/bids-matlab) and even write part of the method section relative to the acquisition using the `reports module` of those packages (see for example
 [pybids reports](https://github.com/bids-standard/pybids/tree/master/bids/reports)).

 **NIDM** results is a way to package mass-univariate fMRI results in a software